 NSE students study for a semester or full academic year at another NSE college/university in order to take advantage of courses not offered at IUP.
 The experience allows students to continue their studies while living in a different geographical region and broadening their personal, educational, and cultural perspectives.

-For inquiries about the National Exchange Program, please contact Jan Shellenbarger, NSE Coordinator, at email@example.com or visit our office in Pratt Hall, Room 302 to schedule an appointment.
+For inquiries about the National Exchange Program, please contact Jan Shellenbarger, NSE Coordinator, at firstname.lastname@example.org or visit our office in Pratt Hall, Room 302 to schedule an appointment.
 Priority deadline for fall 2018 and/or spring 2019 will be mid-February 2018.

 Jazmyn Mason, a sophomore in the IUP College of Natural